codio-content/Crunch-Basics/.guides/content/Challenges-84de.md

 On the following pages you will find a series of challenges.
-They start off nice and easy and then progressively harder.
+They start off nice and easy and then become  progressively harder.

 ## Testing
 On each of the challenge pages you will see a 'Check It!!' button.
 These will be complete before the end of June 2015.
 In the meantime you will see a temporary message.